TheSpaghettiDetective/obico-server/README.md

 # Install and run the server

-If you are on Windows 10 and prefer a video tutorial, [you are in luck](https://www.youtube.com/watch?time_continue=309&v=8l4C_K9S2-Y).
-Big shout-out to [@LukesLaboratory](https://twitter.com/LukesLaboratory/) for creating this awesome video.
+If you are on Windows 10 and prefer a video tutorial, head to LukesLaboratory's [awesome video](https://www.youtube.com/watch?v=8l4C_K9S2-Y) (Big shout-out to [@LukesLaboratory](https://twitter.com/LukesLaboratory/)).

 If you otherwise prefer textual instructions, follow the steps below.